mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 Protection from Taint may be limited by the nature of the specific taint.
 Also, atmospheric adaptions to better support a Dense or Thin atmosphere will cause the opposite density to have more severe effects – a Dense adaptation will treat Thin atmospheres as Very Thin and vice versa.
 A Dense adaptation will allow better tolerance of Very Dense atmospheres and a Thin adaptation will allow better survival times in Very Thin atmospheres.

 Each of these is considered a separate modification in terms of cost but as they are tailored for a specific world, they involve one medical procedure and count as a single modification in terms of risk.
-Governments seeking new colonists may subsidise the cost of a procedure specific to their world.
+Governments seeking new colonists may subsidize the cost of a procedure specific to their world.

 General modifications to these are also available.
 Unlike the world-specific version, one general atmospheric adaptation can provide taint adaption or pressure adaption, but not both.
 Taint adaption provides protection from a variety of tainted environments with regards to particulates, pollutants and atmosphere gas mix but will not necessarily provide protection from biological or other unusual taints as a world-specific adaption would.